Delta-class submarine: Armament

+The Delta IVs executed Operation Behemoth (Бегемот) during the twilight of the Soviet Union; they remain the only class of SSBN to successfully fire its entire payload of ballistic missiles.

-In 2011 K-84 Ekaterinburg successfully tested a new version of the SS-N-23 missile, reportedly designated R-29RMU2 Layner.
+In 2011 K-84 Ekaterinburg successfully test-fired a new version of the SS-N-23 missile, reportedly designated R-29RMU2 Layner.
 The missile has improved survivability against anti-ballistic missiles.
 Later on K-114 Tula conducted another successful launch.

 Deployment

 Initially all the Delta IV-class submarines were based with the Russian Northern Fleet at Olenya Bay.
 All the submarines of this class serve in 12th Squadron (the former 3rd flotilla) of strategic submarines of the Northern Fleet, which now located in Yagelnaya Bay.